 Healthcare System Information and Insurance Options for Expats Living in Italy

 Italy’s healthcare system ranks second in the world, next only to France.
-The country’s outstanding healthcare facilities, as well as top-notch methods of diagnosis and treatment, are major reasons why the country’s citizens have 11th highest life expectancy in the world.
+The outstanding healthcare system in Italy and medical facilities, as well as top-notch methods of diagnosis and treatment, are major reasons why the country’s citizens have 11th highest life expectancy in the world.
 Public health spending is more than 9% of the country’s GDP, which is more than most of the other developed countries.

 Italy’s healthcare system is a mixed structure of public and private healthcare systems.
 The public healthcare system in Italy covers a majority of the share and is available to all Italian citizens and EU residents for free or at a very low cost.
 Those who can afford it can also go for private treatment that is costlier but offers better facilities and treatment too.
 Expats generally prefer to go for private treatment where available.
 However, since private facilities are costlier, they can buy international health insurance that can take care of those high costs.